 Monaco has long been seen as the pinnacle of luxury.
-Despite being the second smallest country in the world, Monaco is the most expensive prime residential market.
+Despite being the second smallest country in the world, the Monaco property market is the most expensive in the world.

 The Future of the Monaco Property Market